 - Baking powder & soda – Leaving agents that will make these shortcake biscuits rise.

 - Buttermilk – Adds moisture and flavor to the biscuits.
-Should your local store not carry buttermilk, you can make it at home by adding 1 teaspoon white vinegar or lemon juice per cup of milk.
+Make buttermilk by adding 1 teaspoon white vinegar or lemon juice per cup of milk.

-- Strawberries – Fresh strawberries are ideal- cut them in half or quarters and sprinkle with sugar in a bowl.
+- Strawberries – Cut fresh strawberries in half or quarters and sprinkle with sugar in a bowl.
 Adjust the sugar based on how sweet or tart your strawberries are.

-- Whipped cream – We make our own with heavy whipping cream and sugar, but you can also use store-bought whipped cream.
+- Whipped cream – Use heavy whipping cream and sugar.

 How to make Strawberry Shortcake